cottoffeus/otus/README.md

 ## Testing

 Run `tests/test_manifests.sh` to ensure that all YAML files are syntactically valid.
-The script relies on `kubectl` and performs a dry run for every manifest:
+The script relies on `kubectl` and performs a client-side dry run with validation disabled for every manifest, so no cluster is required:

 ```bash
 ./tests/test_manifests.sh
 ```

-Make sure `kubectl` is installed and configured before running the tests.
+Make sure `kubectl` is installed; no cluster connection is required to run the tests.